 Employment Outlook and Salary Information

 Although there are many different career path options for graduates of a master's degree program in women's studies, some individuals find careers in post-secondary academia.
 Though most 4-year universities only hire professors who possess a Ph.D., many community colleges hire teachers who have a master's degree in the area they will teach, according to the U.S. Bureau of Labor Statistics (www.bls.gov).
-The BLS also predicted a 13% growth for postsecondary teachers from 2014 to 2024.
-According to the BLS, the May 2015 mean salary of a postsecondary teacher was $72,470, though wages vary depending on the type of institutions.
+The BLS also predicted an 11% growth for postsecondary teachers from 2018 to 2028.
+According to the BLS, the May 2018 median salary of a postsecondary teacher was $78,470, though wages vary depending on the type of institutions.

 Doctoral degree programs in women's studies are also available.
 They have a tendency to be very research oriented with a focus on preparing students for careers in academia, although different programs have different areas of focus, such as social sciences or politics.
 Ph.D. students typically must research, write and defend a dissertation.